-Since this method addresses the denser and thicker type of tire marks, you can use a pressure washer to remove the residue left by the degreasing process.
-Before you use the pressure washer, you need to scrub the entire affected area with a brush.
+Since this method addresses the denser and thicker tire marks, you can use a pressure washer to remove the residue left by the degreasing process.
+Before using the pressure washer, you must scrub the affected area with a brush.
 Remember to start with a relatively slow-speed water jet from the pressure washer.

-After completing the entire procedure, check thoroughly to find out if you have the desired results.
-You can repeat this procedure if you feel like you need to, but with extreme cautiousness to not damage the concrete pavers from the procedure itself.
+After completing the entire procedure, check thoroughly to determine if you have the desired results.
+You can repeat this procedure if you need to, but with extreme caution to not damage the concrete pavers from the procedure itself.

 check the type of sealer you have used in your concrete paver driveway